 - The post of Hand of the King in A Song of Ice and Fire.
 Essentially the King's second-in-command, the Hand is ostensibly the second-most powerful man in the hierarchy, several having gained a reputation for running Westeros better than the kings they served, most prominently Tywin Lannister.
 In practice, however, the post frequently leaves the Hand saddled with all the annoying little jobs that the king himself doesn't want to deal with, and even on the rare occasions when Westeros is being ruled by a responsible, competent monarch, this can encompass a huge range of duties.
-As a result, the position demands a great deal from those selected, and even the successful Hands find it equal parts challenging, thankless and exhausting, not to mention extremely dangerous; many Hands have ended up being assassinated, executed, exiled, maimed, framed, or just alienated — particularly under the disastrous reign of Aerys II, who changed Hands so often that the Kingsguard didn't bother keeping track of their names.
-Over the course of the series so far, there have been seven Hands: Jon Arryn was poisoned; Ned Stark was framed and executed; Tyrion Lannister was maimed, framed and turned fugitive; Tywin Lannister was murdered in his second term by Tyrion; Harys Swyft and Orton Merryweather were both forced off the job; and Mace Tyrell's suitability remains questionable at best.
+As a result, the position demands a great deal from those selected, and even the successful Hands find it equal parts challenging, thankless and exhausting, not to mention extremely dangerous; many Hands have ended up being assassinated, executed, exiled, maimed, framed, or just alienated — particularly under the disastrous reign of Aerys II, who got through Hands so often that the Kingsguard didn't bother keeping track of their names.
+Over the course of the series so far, there have been three "official" Kings... and seven Hands in total: Jon Arryn was poisoned; Ned Stark was framed for treason and executed; Tyrion Lannister was maimed in battle, kicked off the job, framed for the assassination of Joffrey and turned fugitive; Tywin Lannister was murdered in his second term by Tyrion; Harys Swyft was demoted; Orton Merryweather fled the capital in the face of mounting political strife; and Mace Tyrell's suitability remains questionable at best.
 For all these reasons and many more, it's often said "the King eats and the Hand takes the shit."

 - Bib Fortuna in Tales from Jabba's Palace.
 As majordomo to a crime lord with at least two vicious flesh-eating monsters on standby, he has to work very hard to keep Jabba happy at all times, and even then he ends up being forced to grovel on the trapdoor to the Rancor pit more than once.
 Everyone in the palace runs the risk of falling foul of the Bloated One's temper sooner or later, but as the closest to him, Fortuna is under the most consistent threat... especially since he's secretly planning to overthrow Jabba.
 Fortunately for him, the majordomo is an expert survivor with a gift for talking his way out of trouble, and thanks to some good timing on his part, even manages to outlive his boss.
 Unfortunately, he fails to account for the B'omarr Monks and ends up being forcibly recruited into their ranks at the very moment he's about to take over the palace.